seq-lang/seq/docs/internals.rst

     Stage class

-.. cpp:member:: seq::Seq* seq::Stage::base
+.. cpp:member:: seq::SeqModule* seq::Stage::base

-   The ``Seq`` instance associated with this stage
+   The ``SeqModule`` instance associated with this stage

 .. cpp:member:: bool seq::Stage::added

-    Whether this stage has been added in any pipeline to a ``Seq`` instance
+    Whether this stage has been added in any pipeline to any ``SeqModule``

 .. cpp:member:: seq::types::Type* seq::Stage::in